 Once you make a decision, Sharon may take impressions of your ears if you selected a custom hearing aid or a behind-the-ear hearing aid that requires an earmold.
-Hearing aids must usually be ordered from a manufacturer and then programmed by your audiologist to meet your specific hearing needs.
-This process can take a few days or a couple weeks, so do not be disappointed when you do not receive your hearing aids the same day as your consultation.
+Sharon has several demo models of hearing aids and loaner devices but she does not "stock hearing" devices for sale.
+Each new device is ordered from them manufacture based on the specifications you require.
+This process can take a few days.
 All hearing aids are fit with a 30-day, money-back return privilege.

 At your hearing instrument fitting a special prescription will be installed/programmed into your devices based on your hearing loss, upper level of discomfort, and prior experience with amplification.
 Then a test called real ear or "speech mapping" is completed to determine how that prescription is working on your ear.
-It helps to insure audibility and to verify hearing device performance with different input levels.
+It helps to insure audibility and to verify hearing device performance with different loudness levels.